Olbrien/42Lisboa-lvl_2_push_swap_tester/README.md

 ![GitHub Logo](/extras/2.png)\
 ![GitHub Logo](/extras/1.png)

+The folder you're going to use (tester_linux or tester_mac) needs to be in the root of your push_swap.

 This is a practical test I made that tests everything you need for your push_swap project.\
 It's good for testing your project, and to evaluate other people on the campus.